Why Is Aspect Ratio Important?

 If you’re planning on printing your photos, you’ll need to know which ratios are required for common print sizes:

 - Changing the ratio will impact where your subject is positioned in relation to the sides of the frame.
-It also allows you to play with the amount of empty (or negative) space in the photo.
+If you have an important feature positioned near an edge, you could lose it altogether with the wrong ratio.

 - Your aspect ratio can be used to convey emotion.
-For example, a ratio of 2:35 allows for empty space within a photograph.
-So, by placing a person in this frame, you’ll be able to convey their feelings of loneliness.
-A landscape shot or wilderness photo with a similar ratio could evoke the same feeling or give an expansive quality to your image.
+For example, a ratio of 2:35 allows for negative space within a photograph.
+You can use this space to create an expansive quality in your landscape or evoke feelings of loneliness and isolation in your portrait.

 - Changing your aspect ratio may also help if you feel you have some extra “room” in your photo (this often applies more to vertical images).
 A vertical image may be too roomy at a ratio of 2:3, while a ratio of 4:5 could give the photo a snugger frame, resulting in a more appealing composition.